A Monkey Wrench technician finishing up a tankless water heater installation.

 Differences between Tankless and Conventional Water Heaters

-We here at Monkey Wrench are dedicated to giving you all the information you need on tankless water heaters so that you can make the best decision for you and your home.
+We here at Monkey Wrench Plumbing, Heating, Air & Electric are dedicated to giving you all the information you need on tankless water heaters so that you can make the best decision for you and your home.
 If you live in the Los Angeles area and are interested in purchasing a tankless water heater, hit the “Book” button below.
-Or if you have any other questions regarding your tankless water heater needs, feel free to call us at 310-853-8690, and one of our call center representatives would be happy to help you.
+Or if you have any other questions regarding your tankless water heater needs, feel free to call us at (818) 213-1773, and one of our call center representatives would be happy to help you.